 Or use this handy post code checker to find out if you can make a claim now in the area you live:

 You can also use these benefit calculators to see what you might be entitled to.

 How do I make a claim?

-Claiming for Universal Credit can only be done online at www.gov.uk/apply-universal-credit, so you will need to be able to access a computer.
-If you don’t have a computer in your home you will be able to access one by going to your local library, Jobcentre Plus or by visiting your local council offices.
+Claiming for Universal Credit can only be done online at www.gov.uk/apply-universal-credit.
+If you don’t have online access you should be able to get access at your local library, Jobcentre Plus or by visiting your local council offices.

 To put in a claim you will need lots of information about yourself and your tenancy.
 This includes information about:

-If you won’t have enough money to live on while you wait for your first payment, call the helpline to ask for an advance payment.
+If you won’t have enough money to live on and pay your rent while you wait for your first payment, you can ask your Job centre work coach for an advance payment.
 You’ll repay it through your regular Universal Credit payments – they’ll be lower until you pay it back.

 How will I be paid?